 Tooth Extraction Care

 Need to have a tooth pulled?
 It’s okay if you aren’t excited.
 Having teeth pulled is rarely something people look forward to.
 At Preserve, our gentle dentist in Lincoln, NE and his team will do an amazing job at keeping you calm, comfortable, and safe.
 On top of that, we have a few tricks up our sleeves for effective tooth extraction care.
 These will help you recover quickly and minimize the discomfort you feel after the procedure.

 If you’re feeling nervous about having a tooth removed, not to worry.
 We know how scary it can seem, and we intend to make it as gentle for you as possible.

-Anyone with a severe toothache should see a dentist in Lincoln, NE.
+Anyone with a severe toothache should see a dentist near me in Lincoln, NE.
 If you’re suffering from a severe toothache, feel free to give us a call.
 During office hours, give us a call at 402-413-7000.
 If it’s an after hours emergency, our dedicated emergency line is 402-840-9783.
 We’re glad to check out your tooth and see what’s going on.
 If we can, we’ll save the tooth.
 If not, you may need a tooth extraction.
 Learn more about comfortable tooth extraction in Lincoln, NE.

 Tooth Extraction Care: Your Dentist Near Me Explains The Procedure

 We’ve made it a goal to offer a gentle tooth extraction to every single patient.
 First, our dentist in Lincoln, NE will examine the affected area.
 If we can, we may preserve the tooth by performing a root canal.
 Endodontics in Lincoln, NE is common and can be a great resource when it comes to preserving your smile.
 But, if that isn’t possible, we’ll take the tooth out as gently as possible.
 Sometimes, if a tooth is too bad we’ll refer you to an oral surgeon.

 Tooth Extraction Cost from a Lincoln Dentist Near Me